duisterethomas/rooster-epd/README.md

    ![](/Images/main_window.png)

    _Note: If you connected the Raspberry Pi Pico after running the software you need to click on "`Instellingen`->`Refresh ports`" before you can select the port_
-4. Click on `Vandaag` or `Morgen` depending on which day you'd like to upload to the epd
-5. Wait until the led on the Raspberry Pi Pico turns off
-6. Unplug the Raspberry Pi Pico
+4. Click on `Connect`

 ### Adding notes
-1. Follow steps 1-3 in [Basic usage](#basic-usage) if you haven't already
-2. Click on "`Bewerken`->`Notities bewerken`"
+1. Click on "`Bewerken`->`Notities bewerken`"

    ![](/Images/notities_window.png)
-3. Add your notes
+2. Add your notes
-4. Click on `Save`
-5. Follow steps 4-6 in [Basic usage](#basic-usage) to upload your notes to the epd
+3. Click on `Opslaan` to upload your notes to the epd
+4. Click on `Sync` to sync the display if necessary

 ### Adding appointments
-1. Follow steps 1-3 in [Basic usage](#basic-usage) if you haven't already
-2. Click on "`Bewerken`->`Afspraken bewerken`"
+1. Click on "`Bewerken`->`Afspraken bewerken`"

    ![](/Images/afspraken_window.png)
-3. If you want to add/edit templates click on the arrow next to `Nieuwe afspraak` and select `Sjablonen bewerken`
+2. If you want to add/edit templates click on the arrow next to `Nieuwe afspraak` and select `Sjablonen bewerken`

    ![](/Images/sjablonen_window.png)
-4. From there you can add a new template by clicking on `Nieuw sjabloon` and/or edit existing templates
+3. From there you can add a new template by clicking on `Nieuw sjabloon` and/or edit existing templates

    _Note: Entering the name of the template is required, the rest is optional_
-6. When you are done editing templates click on `Save`
+4. When you are done editing templates click on `Opslaan`
-7. To add an appointment either click on `Nieuwe afspraak` to add an empty appointment or click on the arrow next to `Nieuwe afspraak` and select one of your templates
+5. To add an appointment either click on `Nieuwe afspraak` to add an empty appointment or click on the arrow next to `Nieuwe afspraak` and select one of your templates
-8. When you are done adding appointments click on `Save`
+6. When you are done adding appointments click on `Opslaan`
-9. Follow steps 4-6 in [Basic usage](#basic-usage) to upload your appointments to the epd
+7. Click on `Sync` to sync the display if necessary

 ## Useful links
 ### Required python modules for the source code